tawebbcn/Summer-Challenge/README.md

 https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/basic-javascript/:

-Here you will find the introduction to JavaScript to review (units 1 to 8):
+Here you will find another introductory course to JavaScript (units 1 to 8):

 https://www.codecademy.com/learn/introduction-to-javascript

 If you already know some basic JavaScript we have written some information which might help you to be successful in the challenge.

-### Variable
+### Variables

 A variable is a named location for storing a value.
 That way an unpredictable value can be accessed through a predetermined name.